Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 November 2025 22.25.31 UTC
+- WIB: Sabtu, 22 November 2025 23.32.38 UTC
-- WITA: Sabtu, 22 November 2025 23.25.31 UTC
+- WITA: Minggu, 23 November 2025 00.32.38 UTC
-- WIT: Minggu, 23 November 2025 00.25.31 UTC
+- WIT: Minggu, 23 November 2025 01.32.38 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

 Kategori: motivational